How is lung cancer treated?

 Treating metastatic cancer

-If the cancer spreads to another part of your body, it is called metastatic or secondary cancer.
-Your cancer may be in more than one part of your body when it is first diagnosed.
+If the cancer spreads to another part of your body, it is called metastatic, secondary or advanced cancer.
+If it has spread, it can still be treated.

 For more information